contentauth/c2pa-python/docs/native-resources-management.md

         manifest = reader.json()
 ```

-The order matters.
-The Reader depends on the file, so the Reader must be closed before the file handle.
-Python's `with` statement guarantees this: resources listed later (or nested deeper) are torn down first.
-If the file were closed while the Reader still held a pointer into it, the native library could read freed memory.
+The order matters because resources often depend on each other.
+In the example above, the `Reader` holds a native pointer that references the file's data through a `Stream` wrapper.
+If the file handle were closed first, the native library would still hold a pointer into the stream's read callbacks, and any subsequent access (including cleanup) could read freed memory or trigger a segfault.
+By closing the Reader first, the native pointer is freed while the underlying file is still open and valid.
+Python's `with` statement guarantees this ordering: resources listed later (or nested deeper) are torn down first.

 ## Reader lifecycle